DanielSincere/SPX/README.md

         show this message

     spx --init <template-name>
-        scaffold a new Swish scripts subdirectory in the current directory.
+        scaffold a new SPX scripts subdirectory in the current directory.
 The default scripts
-        subdirectory is `Swish`.
+        subdirectory is `SPX`.

     spx --add <name>
         add a new script named <name> by